sontungexpt/stinvim/README.md

 You will also need to install the plugins.
 This configuration uses the lazy.nvim plugin manager to manage plugins.
 You can install the plugins by opening Neovim and running `:Lazy sync`

-Install providers: (If unnecessary, you can disable it in file ~/.config/nvim/lua/core/provider.lua)
+In this distro we enable two providers: nodejs and python so please install it or you can disable it in file ~/.config/nvim/lua/core/provider.lua

 ```bash
 # for nodejs